jmingo-projects/jmingo/README.md

-Mingo
+JMingo
 =====

-Free open source MongoDB framework for performing aggregation and plain mongo queries.
+Free open source MongoDB framework for rapid development.
 Mingo makes creation queries process simple and convenient for developers.
-Please read [introduction to Mingo](https://github.com/dmgcodevil/mingo/wiki/Introduction-to-Mingo) about how and why did the idea create the Mingo framework, also [getting started](https://github.com/dmgcodevil/mingo/wiki/Getting-started) article to get information about main features of Mingo framework.
+Please read [introduction to Mingo](https://github.com/dmgcodevil/mingo/wiki/Introduction-to-Mingo) about how and why did the idea create the JMingo framework.

-## Release notes

-See [page](https://github.com/dmgcodevil/mingo/wiki/Release-notes) to get more information about Mingo versions

 ## Contacts
 If you run into any issues or have questions and suggestions please contact with as: